norskeld/sigma/apps/docs/content/guides/error-recovery.md

 ## The first failure wins

-Now let's add another statement and break it by dropping its name:
+Add another statement and break it by dropping its name:

 ```ts
 run(Lang.Program).with(`